ibm-cloud-docs/openshift/openshift_storage_ocs_manage.md

   ```
   {: screen}

 1. Get the details of the service that you want to use.
 If you want to set up an {{site.data.keyword.cos_full_notm}}, get your HMAC credentials.
 For more information, see [Using HMAC credentials](/docs/cloud-object-storage?topic=cloud-object-storage-uhc-hmac-credentials-main).
-The following example NooBaa command shows the configuration parameters required to create a backing store by using an {{site.data.keyword.cos_full_notm}} service instance.
+The following example NooBaa command shows the configuration parameters that are required to create a backing store by using an {{site.data.keyword.cos_full_notm}} service instance.
   ```sh
   noobaa backingstore create ibm-cos <backing-store-name> -n openshift-storage --access-key=<access-key> --endpoint=<endpoint> --secret-key=<secret-key> --target-bucket<target-bucket>
   ```